Rydklvr/homepage/content/posts/0002-working-from-home/working-from-home.md

 ## How I learned to love WFH (Sep-present)

 Despite the improvements mentioned above, I was still working from my tiny laptop on a sofa.
-In the meantime, Arm released a system allowing a small number of us into the office per day, so I booked a day in and raided my desk, running away with two monitors under my arms.
+In the meantime, Arm released a system allowing a few of us into the office per day, so I booked a day in and raided my desk, running away with two monitors under my arms.